 You’ll find devices that let you store up to 40TB or more, although 10TB should be plenty for most home users, and will save you a bundle of money, too.

 If you’d rather not invest in hardware at all but still want your own private cloud storage network, you can opt to rent server space from someone else.
-To make this work, you’ll need to find a cloud storage software solution that supports web server hosting, and the services of one of our best web hosting providers, to boot.
+To make this work, you’ll need to find a cloud storage software solution that supports web server hosting.

 We’ll take at some of the popular personal cloud storage devices you can buy for your home and a few hosted options in a bit.
 First, let’s talk more about the general advantages of setting up a personal cloud storage solution.

 Advantages of Personal Cloud Storage

 There are a few different reasons why someone might choose a personal cloud setup instead of going with a service like Dropbox.

 The biggest benefit is speed, assuming you’re going with your own hardware and not a virtual host.
 Device synchronization and media streaming are much faster using self-hosted personal cloud storage because data doesn’t have to travel quite as far nor do you have to contend with web congestion.
 Even with encryption enabled, many personal cloud storage devices can reach speeds of around 200 Mbps.